 Georgian Newcastle light baluster wine glasses are without doubt the pinnacle of elegance in Georgian wine glasses.
 The glass - or metal if you prefer - has a propensity to be brighter than other English lead metal drinking glasses of the same period.
-Some academics have argued that they may have been produced on the continent rather than in Newcastle itself.
-Based on the overwhelming weight of evidence such as glasses engraved for Dutch dignitaries and royalty who would only want home produced glass it seems highly unlikely they they were not produced in Amsterdam, Antwerp, Liege and Namur to name but a few and in lead glass and thus not all "Georgian glass" is British.
+Some academics have argued that they may have also been produced on the continent rather in addition to Newcastle itself and other British glass making towns .
+Based on the overwhelming weight of evidence such as glasses engraved for Dutch dignitaries and royalty who would only want home produced glass it seems highly unlikely that Light Balusters were not produced in Amsterdam, Antwerp, Liege and Namur to name but a few and in lead glass and thus not all "Georgian glass" is British and not all period lead glass is British

 The stems themselves feature series of complex knopping structures, many with both air tears and beads that enhance yet further the brilliance of the glass.
 Composite stems, part air-twist and part plain or opaque twist are also found.